11 Cool Things To Do in Brussels in a Day

 Manneken Pis is a weird tourist attraction in Brussels.
 I say weird because its a “little man pee” statue.
 The statue takes a little bit of skill in hunting down (unless you see it as part of a tour) but it is worth persevering.

 You will find it by taking the right lane away from the town hall.
 Definitely worth a visit to see what the fuss is all about!
+If you are wondering how to spend a day in Brussels, then you can’t skip the legendary peeing boy… he’s the unofficial symbol of the Belgian capital!
+It is an absolute must-do in Brussels in one day!

 9. Get some shopping done at Hubert Hall